Imperial City of Huế: Hiển Lâm Các (顯臨閣, Hien Lam Pavilion)

-It is an architectural work located in the Hue urban complex, built in 1821 and completed in 1822 under the reign of Emperor Minh Mang, along with The Mieu.
+It is an architectural work located in the imperial palace, built in 1821 and completed in 1822 under the reign of Emperor Minh Mang, along with The Mieu.
 Showing the areas located in the worship area in the Hue Imperial Citadel, it is 17 m high and is the tallest structure in the Imperial Citadel.
 This is considered a monument to remember the achievements of the Nguyen emperors and the great mandarins, generals of the dynasty.